batok/cerbas/README.md

 Cerbas uses redis as the "broker".

-A client code, written for example in python, prepares a json compatible request which stores in redis.
+A client code, for example in python, prepares a json compatible request which stores in redis.

 The json is fetched by cerbas server and routed to the configured elixir function.

 The returned value from the function is serialized to a json response that is dispatched to the client by means of redis' publish capability.

+Client -> json-request -> cerbas driver -> redis -> listen in channel X

+Cerbas Server read incoming requests and dispatches to configured elixir functions, publish result to channel X.

 To run cerbas install and ...